genropy/genropy_saved/docs/genro/database/packages/model/table_classes.rst

     This class is the most common class used in a :ref:`project`.

-    For more information check the :ref:`table` documentation page.
+    For more information check the :ref:`table` page.

 .. _classes_htable: